ossuminc/riddl/doc/src/hugo/content/introduction/_index.md

 * [What can RIDDL do?](what-can-riddl-do)
 * [Why is RIDDL needed?](why-is-riddl-needed)

-Click on the above links to explore.
-Or, go to the next recommended section:
+Click on the above links to explore this section; or, go to the next recommended section:
 [Conceptual Overview](../concepts).